Intel: Reorganization and success with Intel Core (2005–2015)

 In 2005, CEO Paul Otellini reorganized the company to refocus its core processor and chipset business on platforms (enterprise, digital home, digital health, and mobility).

 On June 6, 2005, Steve Jobs, then CEO of Apple, announced that Apple would be using Intel's x86 processors for its Macintosh computers, switching from the PowerPC architecture developed by the AIM alliance.
 This was seen as a win for Intel; an analyst called the move "risky" and "foolish", as Intel's current offerings at the time were considered to be behind those of AMD and IBM.

-In 2006, Intel unveiled its Core microarchitecture to widespread critical acclaim; the product range was perceived as an exceptional leap in processor performance that at a stroke regained much of its leadership of the field.
-In 2008, Intel had another "tick" when it introduced the Penryn microarchitecture, fabricated using the 45 nm process node.
+In 2006, Intel unveiled its Core microarchitecture; the product range was perceived as an exceptional leap in processor performance that at a stroke regained much of its leadership of the field.
+In 2008, Intel had another advance when it introduced the Penryn microarchitecture, fabricated using the 45 nm process node.
 Later that year, Intel released a processor with the Nehalem architecture to positive reception.

 On June 27, 2006, the sale of Intel's XScale assets was announced.
 Intel agreed to sell the XScale processor business to Marvell Technology Group for an estimated $600 million and the assumption of unspecified liabilities.
 The move was intended to permit Intel to focus its resources on its core x86 and server businesses, and the acquisition completed on November 9, 2006.

-In 2008, Intel spun off key assets of a solar startup business effort to form an independent company, SpectraWatt Inc. In 2011, SpectraWatt filed for bankruptcy.
+In 2008, Intel spun off key assets of a solar startup business effort to form an independent company, SpectraWatt Incorporated.
+In 2011, SpectraWatt filed for bankruptcy.

 In February 2011, Intel began to build a new microprocessor manufacturing facility in Chandler, Arizona, completed in 2013 at a cost of $5 billion.
 The building is now the 10 nm-certified Fab 42 and is connected to the other Fabs (12, 22, 32) on Ocotillo Campus via an enclosed bridge known as the Link.
 The company produces three-quarters of its products in the United States, although three-quarters of its revenue come from overseas.

-The Alliance for Affordable Internet (A4AI) was launched in October 2013 and Intel is part of the coalition of public and private organizations that also includes Facebook, Google, and Microsoft.
-Led by Sir Tim Berners-Lee, the A4AI seeks to make Internet access more affordable to broaden access in the developing world, where only 31% of people are online.
-Google will help to decrease Internet access prices so that they fall below the UN Broadband Commission's worldwide target of 5% of monthly income.
+The Alliance for Affordable Internet (A4AI) was launched in October 2013.
+Intel is part of the coalition of public and private organizations that includes Facebook, Google, and Microsoft.
+Led by Tim Berners-Lee, the A4AI sought to make Internet access more affordable to broaden access in the developing world, where only 31% of people were online.
+Google would help lower Internet access prices to below the UN Broadband Commission's worldwide target of 5% of monthly income.